silnrsi/langtags/doc/langtags.md

 - **variants** A list of variant tag components that may occur with tags in this set.
 A tag with a variant is not equivalent to other tags in this set.
 - **iso639_3** The ISO639-3 code for the language of the **tag** in this set.
 - **region** Region code, from the full tag, for this set.
 Conforms to ISO 3166-1.
 - **regions** Other regions that may be used with these tags.
-A tag from this set with one of the extra regions is not equivalent to other tags in this set, unless they have the same region component.
+See the following section on regions list.
 Each conforms to ISO 3166-1
 - **regionname** The English name for this region taken from the IANA registry.
 - **iana** The IANA names for the language of the canonical tag.
 Is an array. \[Array added 1.1.1\] \[Always an array 1.2.0\]
 - **name** The name from the Ethnologue names list for the language and region of the full tag.
 If this does not exist, then any name from the list of names given for this language is used.
 If this fails to find anything, then the **iana** entry is used.
 Thus **name** is never empty.